-These Mini French Breakfast Puffs are soft and fluffy breakfast muffins that are coated in warm, melted butter, then rolled in sweet cinnamon sugar.
+These Mini French Breakfast Puffs are soft, fluffy breakfast muffins coated in warm, melted butter and then rolled in sweet cinnamon sugar.
 They take less than 15 minutes to bake, taste absolutely wonderful, and are the perfect go-to, quick breakfast treat!

-I have a growing number of breakfast sweets here on Beyond the Butter, and next to my chocolate chip sour cream coffee cake and 5 ingredient butterscotch bundt roll recipes, these mini french breakfast puffs are probably the easiest to make!
+I have a growing number of breakfast sweets here on Beyond the Butter, and next to my Chocolate Chip Sour Cream Coffee Cake and Butterscotch Bundt Roll recipes, these mini french breakfast puffs are probably the easiest to make!

-This recipe yields approximately 18 mini breakfast muffins using a medium size cookie scoop, takes roughly 10-15 minutes to prep, and 13-15 minutes to bake!
+This recipe yields approximately 18 mini breakfast muffins using a medium-sized cookie scoop, takes roughly 10-15 minutes to prep, and 13-15 minutes to bake!
 Fresh and warm from the oven, roll them in the melted butter, coat them with the cinnamon sugar, then enjoy!

 That’s it—easy peasy!